twilio/twilio-go/README.md

 ## Getting Started

 Getting started with the Twilio API couldn't be easier.
-Create a `Client` and you're ready to go.
+Create a `RestClient` and you're ready to go.

 ### API Credentials

-The Twilio `Client` needs your Twilio credentials.
+The Twilio `RestClient` needs your Twilio credentials.
 You should pass these directly to the constructor (see the code below).

 ```go